 Yao roofs often have curved horn-like projections at both ends of the apex.

 Although Yao people celebrate Han festivals, they also have their own.
 These include the Red Clothes Festival that tourists enjoy, Panwang, and Danu.

 The Panwang Festival

 The folk master leads the ceremony.
-He will sing and to the god called Panwang.
-The villagers will perform the long-drum dance.
-This calls for Panwang's protection.
-The entire village participates in this festival.
+He sings and dances to the god called Panwang.
+Villagers perform the long-drum dance.
+This calls for Panwang to protect them.

 The Danu Festival

 The Danu Festival usually happens on the 29th day of the 5th lunar month (late June or early July).
 People clean their houses and surroundings and worship the Taoist ancestor god Zuniang.
 They sacrifice rice cakes, rice wine, sheep and chickens.